XuanchenLin/NanUI/docs/en-US/nanui-formium.md

   ![原生样式](../images/acrylic-style.png)

-  To learn more about the ʻAcrylic` window type system, please refer to the [Using Win10 Acrylic Special Effects Style Window](using-acrylic-style-window.md) chapter.
+  To learn more about the `Acrylic` window type system, please refer to the [Using Win10 Acrylic Special Effects Style Window](using-acrylic-style-window.md) chapter.

 ## Use NanUI Built-in Commands